Table of Contents

-- NO history of trauma
+- No history of trauma

-Radiology in Perthes’ Disease
+Radiology in Perthes disease

-|1||Initial stage||Joint effusion, joint cavity enlargement, lateralization and shrinking of the femoral head (vascular impairment)|
+|1||Initial stage||Joint effusion, joint cavity enlargement, lateralization, and shrinking of the femoral head (vascular impairment)|

-|2||Condensation stage||Thickening of femoral head, subchondral fracture, enlargement of joint cavity, lateralization of femoral head, fused epiphyseal centers|
+|2||Condensation stage||Thickening of the femoral head, subchondral fracture, enlargement of the joint cavity, lateralization of the femoral head, fused epiphyseal centers|

-|3||Fragmentation stage||Fragmentation and flattening of the epiphysis, metaphyseal cyst, pseudocysts|
+|3||Fragmentation stage||Fragmentation and flattening of the epiphysis, metaphyseal cysts, pseudocysts|

-|4||Repair stage||Reossification of the epiphysis, enlargement and deformation of the femoral head (mushroom-shaped), shortening, widening of femoral neck, elevation of trochanter|
+|4||Repair stage||Reossification of the epiphysis, enlargement, and deformation of the femoral head (mushroom-shaped), shortening, widening of the femoral neck, elevation of the trochanter|

 - Joint effusion